-C does not destroy your text; it it moved up and down in memory as the buffers change in size.
+c does not destroy your text; it is moved up and down in memory as the buffers change in size.
 It is best to allocate the buffers as large as you will need them at the start of a session.